Resident Contract Overview

 Health and Dental Insurance: The House Officer is eligible for individual or family health insurance programs offered under the UPMCME group plans.
 The health insurance benefit begins on the resident/fellow’s first recognized day of training in the residency/fellowship program.
 The House Officer will pay any applicable premiums by payroll deduction.

-Short Term Disability: Benefits are available for a maximum of 180 days of total disability during a 52 consecutive week period.
+Short Term Disability: Benefits are available for a maximum of 26 weeks of total disability during a rolling 12 month period.

 Long Term Disability: Long-term disability insurance is available after a disability extends beyond 180 days.
 The program provides a monthly benefit of 60% of basic monthly financial support up to a maximum of $3,000.
 Coverage becomes effective on the first day of the month following employment.